tact-lang/pitaya/docs/SPECIFICATION.md

 - Default: Full TUI dashboard
 - `--no-tui`: Stream events to console with clean formatting
 - `--json`: Machine-readable output for scripting

+**Cleanup Commands**:

+- `--clean-containers`: Removes stopped or orphaned containers labeled `orchestrator=true` older than the configured retention.
+Running containers are not removed.
+Supports `--dry-run` to list targets without deleting and `--force` to bypass prompts.
 - `--quiet`: Only show final results

 **Strategy Configuration**:

-- `--runs`: Number of parallel strategy executions
+- `--runs`: Number of parallel strategy executions within a single run ID (one run folder; N executions).
+An alias `--executions` MAY be provided for clarity.
 - `-S key=value`: Set strategy-specific parameters (repeatable)
 - `--config`: Load configuration from YAML or JSON file